johnrearden/strings_attached/README.md

 # Strings_Attached
-An online shop and lesson hub guitarists.
+An online shop and lesson hub for guitarists.

 Source code can be found [here](https://github.com/johnrearden/strings_attached)